BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 # Scope and Features
 * Feature: FreeSurfer is containerized as a ChRIS plugin
 * Feature: FreeSurfer compiles to PowerPC architecture
-* Feature: Flag in plugin --> denotes which architecture to use on the MOC (how can we make this more specific)
+* Feature: Flag in plugin --> denotes which architecture (PowerPC or x86) to use on the MOC
-* Feature: ChRIS is able to read and run PowerPC images on PowerPC machines and Intel images on Intel machines
+* Feature: ChRIS is able to read PowerPC images on PowerPC machines and x86 images on x86 machines

+* Out of Scope: Inner workings of OpenShift, how ChRIS stores information, and how the MOC stores information.

 # Solution Concept